Lesionectomy - Epilepsy Treatments - London Craniofacial Unit

 Meet the Surgeons - London Craniofacial Unit

 Behind every successful outcome is a dedicated team.
-Meet the surgeons whose expertise and compassion make The London Craniofacial Unit world-renowned.
+Meet the clinical team whose expertise and compassion make LCU world-renowned.

 Testimonials